nwutils/electron-to-nwjs/README.md

 ### I'm using the require function in a HTML file, and it isn't finding the DOM elements
 You must load it using the `<script src="">` tag.
 Using `require` will load the file in a different NW.js context.

-### I'm receiving a CORS error in an iframe
-Add the attribute `nwfaketop` to that iframe.

 ### Due to a specific need, I need to find out when I'm dealing with Electron and when I'm dealing with NW.js
 This is your new best friend.
 It works in both main and renderer.
 ```